City of Westminster Cemetery, Hanwell: History

 By the 1840s, the cemeteries of London were full and almost overflowing.
-The Bayswater Road Cemetery and St Mark's, North Audley Street were under the control of the St. George's Hanover Square Burial Board, who were unable to find a solution until the Metropolitan Interment Act of 1850 became law.
+The Bayswater Road Cemetery and St Mark's, North Audley Street were under the control of the St. George's Hanover Square Burial Board, who were unable to find a solution until the Metropolitan Interments Act 1850 became law.

 In 1853, the board purchased 12 acres in Hanwell for their exclusive use.
 Robert Jerrard was appointed as architect, who designed the church and administration buildings in a Victorian Gothic revival architecture style.
 Consecrated on 6 July 1854, by the Bishop of London Charles Blomfield, the total cost of cemetery and buildings was £14,741 17s 11d.
 The first interment took place on 2 August 1854.

 In 1883, and additional 11 acres were purchased, making a total size of today of 23 acres.
 In 1889, the cemetery was transferred to the Metropolitan Borough of the City of Westminster.
 The cemetery suffered extensive damage during World War Two, and at the end of the war in Europe a gift was given to the cemetery in the form of the renewal of the chapel's south side stained glass window, depicting a miscellany of some 30 biblical emblems.